-Subordinate CAs represent and warrant that they shall:
+Subordinate CAs represent and warrant that they will:

-- (1) Comply with the provisions of this CPS, and will be liable for relying parties' damages due to the violation, - (2) State the assurance level of the requested certificate when submitting a certificate application, because the certificates issued by HiPKI RCA have different assurance levels and different usages as stipulated in the CP, - (3) Perform subordinate CA certificate applications in accordance with Section 4.2 of this CPS and must confirm the accuracy of the application information, - (4) Accept the certification in accordance with Section 4.4, after a subordinate CA certificate application is approved and HiPKI RCA has issued the certificate, - (5) Check the accuracy of the information contained in the certificate prior to the acceptance of a subordinate CA certificate issued by HiPKI RCA, and the certificate shall be used in accordance with Section 1.4.1, - (6) Self-generate private keys in accordance with Chapter 6,

-- (7) Properly safeguard and use their private keys, - (8) Check whether the certificate has been accepted and the certificate is within the validity period and is unrevoked when a digital signature signed with private keys that correspond with subordinate CA certificate public key is generated, - (9) Revoke a subordinate CA certificate if a certificate revocation event of subordinate CA occurred as described in Section 4.9.1 (such as the disclosure or loss of private key information), and HiPKI RCA shall be notified immediately.
-However, the subordinate CA shall bear legal responsibility for use of that certificate prior to the notification or before the change has been made, and - (10) Seek other ways for completion of legal acts as soon as possible if HiPKI RCA is unable to operate normally for some reason.
+- Comply with the provisions of this CPS, and will be liable for relying parties' damages due to the violation; - (2) State the assurance level of the requested certificate when submitting a certificate application, because the certificates issued by HiPKI RCA have different assurance levels and different usages as stipulated in the CP; - (3) Perform subordinate CA certificate applications in accordance with Section 4.2 of this CPS and must confirm the accuracy of the application information; - (4) Accept the certification in accordance with Section 4.4, after a subordinate CA certificate application is approved and HiPKI RCA has issued the certificate; - (5) Check the accuracy of the information contained in the certificate prior to the acceptance of a subordinate CA certificate issued by HiPKI RCA, and the certificate shall be used in accordance with Section 1.4.1; - (6) Self-generate private keys in accordance with Chapter 6; - (7) Properly safeguard and use their private keys; - (8) Check whether the certificate has been accepted and the certificate is within the validity period and is unrevoked when a digital signature signed with private keys that correspond with subordinate CA certificate public key is generated; - (9) Promptly notify HiPKI RCA if a certificate revocation event of subordinate CA occurred as described in Section 4.9.1 (such as the disclosure or loss of private key).
+However, the subordinate CA shall bear legal responsibility for use of that certificate prior to the notification or before the change has been made; and - (10)Seek other ways for completion of legal acts as soon as possible if HiPKI RCA is unable to operate normally for some reason.
 It may not be a cause of defending others that HiPKI RCA is not function properly.